eficode-academy/github-actions-katas/labs/09-pr-workflow.md

 - Go to `Branches` and add a branch protection rule.
 - Give it the pattern `main`.
 - `Require status checks to pass before merging`
-  Will block the pull request from merging untill the tests have passed.
+  Will block the pull request from merging until the tests have passed.
 - `Require branches to be up to date before merging` The branch must be up to date with the base